 If you still experience lags running LDPlayer after trying all the above methods, then it may be possible that your anti-virus is interfering with the virtualization process.
 Please refer to this article to learn how to configure your anti-virus.
 Take Avast for example, you need to uncheck the setting of "Enable hardware-assisted virtualization".

 Generally, there are many different reasons that can cause emulator lag.
-You can try the top five troubleshooting methods we provided to fix the lags or slow running for your Android emulator.
-As LDPlayer is one of the most prominent Android emulators in the market and it can work perfectly with most different computers, it will be more stable than others.
+You can try the top six troubleshooting methods we provided to fix the lags or slow running for your Android emulator.
+As LDPlayer is one of the most prominent Android emulators in the market and it can work perfectly with most different computers, it should be more stable than others.

-If you still can’t fix the lags issues or have other questions about the emulator, you can always get help by contacting LDPlayer through Facebook.
+If you still can’t fix the lags issues or have other questions about the emulator, you can always get help by contacting LDPlayer through the official Facebook.